ssloxford/qpep/README.md

 ## Editing the Docker Testbed
 To reduce launch times, pre-built images are pulled in the docker-compose.yml file from the docker hub: https://hub.docker.com/repository/docker/pavja2/qpep

 However, if you wish to modify the docker testbed, for example to add more terminal workstations or run more complicated scenarios you can simply comment out all of the lines which begin with ```image:``` in the opensand-testbed/docker-compose.yml and remove the comments from the lines which begin with ```build:```.
 After this a ```docker-compose build``` command run from the opensand-testbed directory should re-build the containers based on the contents of this repository.
+Note that certain repositories (especially the openSAND repo) may have changed since QPEP's creation and compatibility with newer version of dependencies is not guaranteed.

 Dockerfiles for each container and other startup scripts and configurations can be found in sub-directories within opensand-testbed/ which are named after the respective container.
 For example, everything you need to build the satellite container can be found in opensand-testbed/satellite/.